mgrankin/ru_transformers/README.md

 ### 4. Install fp16 support

 Mixed precision training with opt_level O2 gives the exact same loss but much faster and with less memory.
+The downside - APEX with O2 doesnt work with `DataParallel` yet, see https://github.com/NVIDIA/apex/issues/227

 #### 4.1 Make sure to install proper bare metal cuda.
 ```bash